codeface-io/SwiftObserver/readme.md

 	{
 	   update in

-	   print(update.old)
-	   print(update.new)
+	   if update.old == update.new
+	   {
+	       // update was manually triggered, no value change }
 	}
 	~~~

 * A Variable only sends an update whenever its value actually changes, not upon observing it.
-This avoids confusion and is consistent with the behaviour of all other `Observable`s.
+This avoids confusion and is consistent with the behaviour of mappings.

     You can always call `send()` on any observable to trigger an update.
 In that case, a `Variable` would send an `Update` in which the `old` and `new` values are equal.
 * Because a `Var` is `Codable`, objects composed of these variables are still automatically encodable and decodable in Swift 4, simply by adopting the `Codable` protocol: